How to Grow Mushrooms at Home: The Beginner's Guide

 To start in your new venture, you’ll need to get your hands on some mycelium.
 There are a few options here.

 Most people opt to start with a spore syringe, which can be germinated to produce mycelium.
-Alternatively, a liquid culture syringe can be used which already contains pre-germinated spores, in the form of a liquid mycelium mixture.
+Alternatively, a liquid culture syringe can be used that already contains pre-germinated spores in the form of a liquid mycelium mixture.

 Spore syringes are a popular choice for beginners.
 Inside the tubes are millions and millions of spores.

 Mushroom spawn consists of sterilised grains (a mushroom substrate) that have been colonised by mycelium.
 Making grain spawn properly requires more advanced growing techniques, so we don’t recommend going this route for a beginner.
-However, grain spawn is readily available from reputable vendors.
+However, premade grain spawn is also available.

 A mycelium culture growing out on an agar dish.
 A work of mycelial art.